codewouter/milestone2-battle/README.md

 * Thanks to my slack study buddy, supermario7
 * Thanks to slack Guru, O-Bim-Wan kenobi, thanks for the time to chat!
 Didn't need to use your solution in the end, but it was much appreciated!
 * Thanks my mentor Gerard McBride, three very powerful and valuable mentorcalls!
-* Thanks to Jos Bouwman, tester extraordinair.
+* Thanks to Jos Bouwman, tester extraordinaire.
 * And last but most important, my family for putting up with me.
 My wife for taking care of so many things, and the kids for just being kids.